-The above steps generate a large set of potential transcript models, many of which overlap one another.
-Redundant transcript models are collapsed and the remaining unique set of transcript models are clustered into multi-transcript genes where each transcript in a gene has at least one coding exon that overlaps a coding exon from another transcript within the same gene.
+The above steps generated a large set of potential transcript models, many of which overlap one another.
+Redundant transcript models were collapsed and the remaining unique set of transcript models were clustered into multi-transcript genes where each transcript in a gene has at least one coding exon that overlaps a coding exon from another transcript within the same gene.